-It’s always struck me as odd how terrified many people are of sharks.
-It’s one thing if you’re a surfer or fisherman, but why would people living thousands of miles from the coast list the marine predators among their greatest fears?
+It has always struck me as odd how terrified many people are of sharks.
+It’s one thing if you’re a surfer or fisherman, but why would people living thousands of miles from the coast list the marine predators among their greatest fears, when statistically you are more likely to be killed by a toaster?

 1. Sharks keep the food web in check.

-Many shark species are apex predators, meaning they reside at the top of the food web.
-These sharks keep populations of the species they prey on in check, weeding out the weak and sick animals to keep the overall population healthy.
+Many shark species are “apex predators,” meaning they reside at the top of the food web.
+These sharks keep populations of their prey in check, weeding out the weak and sick animals to keep the overall population healthy.
 Their disappearance can set off a chain reaction throughout the ocean — and even impact people on shore.

 For example, a study found that large sharks have declined dramatically in the northwest Atlantic since the mid-1980s.
 The presence of fewer sharks led to a population explosion of species like cownose rays, which in turn depleted the region’s bay scallops.
 This was an important factor in the collapse of North Carolina’s century-old bay scallop fishing industry.